nens/threedi-docs/source/f_problem_solving.rst

 General
 --------

 - When applying 2D boundary conditions, it is not allowed to have more than one grid resolution on the edge.
 However, there is no clear error message for this.
 To solve this, add a grid refinement line on the boundary.
-This will force a uniform grid on the 2D boundary line
+This will force a uniform grid on the 2D boundary line.

 - Note, that in v2_control tables (v2_control_table, v2_control_memory, v2_control_pid, v2_control_timed) the unit for adjusting the pump discharge capacity via the API is actually *m3/s*, even though the unit used normally is *L/s*.
 NB: This is only the case via the API.
 In the Modeller Interface (sqlite) the unit is in l/s.